nauhpc/doppler/README.md

     - Average Efficiencies: a set of gauges that show the aggregate efficiency over the whole time period.

     - Account Stats: Table with one entry for each account for which the user is a member and has submitted jobs under within the selected time frame.
 The inverse of the User Stats table from the "Doppler (Account View)" dashboard.
+Clicking any of the account names will open up a new tab and show the statistics for the entire account.